Award Mouse thought multimedia interface book medal screen monitor

 • Specialty pharmacy/distributer – Helped one of the nation’s leading suppliers of critical-care biopharmaceuticals, plasma products and vaccines to interpret and plan CCPA implementation (largely for its employees, given that other consumer information is subject to HIPAA and, therefore, exempt from CCPA).

-• Global auto manufacturer – Advised on the CCPA’s applicability generally and how to structure new and innovative smart car technologies involving secondary uses of data for purposes such as usage-based insurance, value-add applications and services, and first and third party marketing.
+• Global auto manufacturer – Advising on the applicability of state laws generally and how to structure new and innovative smart car technologies involving secondary uses of data for purposes such as usage-based insurance, value-add applications and services, and first- and third-party marketing.